kaijagahm/ygdpDashboard/README.md

-Each of these scripts pulls in data from the “ygdpDB.db” file, which is stored in a different project folder: “ygdpDB/database/currentDB/” (see the README documents in the “database/” folder for more information on the file structure over there).
+Each of these scripts pulls in data from the “ygdpDB.db” file, which is stored in a different project folder: “ygdpDB/database/currentDB/” (see the README documents in the “database/” folder for more information on the file structure over there)[1].
 The scripts process the data and put it into a format that’s usable by the app.
 The data output files are then stored here in the dashboard folder, under “data/” (in the respective subfolders for PTS and INT).

 Finally, the “shinydashboard.R” script reads in the data files from “data/” and uses them to create the app.